TorahBibleCodes/TorahBibleCodes/README.md

 <br />4.
 Search Progress Bar with count of search terms, measurement of search time per search term, as well as estimation of total search time.
 <br />5.
 Custom Skip Distances (d) according to User Input.
 <br />6.
 Spaces in ELS Search Terms are elegantly handled by the program.
+<br />7.
+Letter Statistics for every text for every search.
 <br />
 <br />Please support our efforts if you can by donating via GIVESENDGO:
 <br />https://www.givesendgo.com/torahbiblecodes